superchordate/rshiny-template-auth/README.md

 * Initialize Project on Google Cloud Platform (GCP): Create a new project to make it easier to delete all the resources when you are finished testing.
   - Follow the steps at https://developers.google.com/workspace/guides/create-project including setting up a billing account.
 Don't worry, you won't get charged until you hit 50,000 monthly active users<sup>[1](https://cloud.google.com/identity-platform/pricing)</sup>.
 You can set up [billing alerts](https://cloud.google.com/billing/docs/how-to/budgets) to be more sure you won't see high billing.
   - Go to https://console.cloud.google.com/customer-identity/providers and click "Enable Identity Platform."

+* Disable new user registration (optional):
+  - If you can manage users yourself by adding them in Identity Platform, that is more secure than allowing new registration via the site.
+This template will use reCAPTCHA to try and reduce registrations by bots, but it is not difficult for bots to get around this restriction.
-  - **Disable New User Registration** (see section below about New User Registration): Click Settings (expand the left sidebar) > Un-check "Enable create (sign-up)", Un-check "Enable delete" > Click SAVE.
-This will ensure users can only be modified by you, using the GCP console.
+  - Click Settings (expand the left sidebar) > Un-check "Enable create (sign-up)", Un-check "Enable delete" > Click SAVE.
+  - This will ensure users can only be modified by you, using the GCP console.
+Also: at global.R, set allow_register_new_user = FALSE.

 If you would like to allow users to log in with email (recommended):